(Painful Sexual Intercourse)

 - You may be referred to a counselor.
 This will help to determine whether psychological issues may be a cause.

 - Your doctor may recommend that you use water-soluble lubricants or creams that contain estrogen.
-Other medicines may be prescribed, as well.
+Other medications may be prescribed, as well.

 - Inflammation and dermatitis may be treated with topical or injectable corticosteroids.

 - Viral infections like herpes and genital warts will need to be treated.